Back to Home

 66121 Saarbrücken, Germany

-Your data will generally not be shared with external third parties.
-Possible recipients are therefore us and the hosting partners we commission for order processing.
+Your data will not be shared with external third parties.
+Therefore, potential recipients are ourselves and the hosting partners we have commissioned for order processing.

 Access data (server log files)

-• IP address of the accessing computer (for a maximum of 7 days)
+• IP address of the requesting computer (for a maximum of 7 days)

 • Operating system of the calling computer